2015 Year-End Estate Planning Advisory

 Simplify and Limit Gift Tax Annual Exclusion for Present Interests

-This new potentially far-reaching and significant proposal eliminates the "present interest" requirement for gifts in order to qualify for the gift tax annual exclusion.
-The proposal creates a new category of annual exclusion gifts that is subject to an annual limit of $50,000 per donor.
-This proposal is intended to address perceived abuses in the use of so-called "Crummey Powers," most frequently an issue with contributions to insurance trusts to pay insurance premiums.
-The ability to use essentially unlimited numbers of individuals named as Crummey Power holders to absorb the cost of insurance premiums on trust-owned life insurance (so long as the individual has a contingent remainder interest in the trust) has long been viewed as abusive by the Internal Revenue Service (IRS).
-The proposal eliminates the present interest, defines a new category of transfers and imposes an annual limit of $50,000 per donor on the donor's transfers of property within this new category that will qualify for the annual gift tax exclusion.
-The new category includes: (1) transfers to trusts; (2) pass‑through entity interest gifts; (3) transfers of interests subject to a prohibition on sale; and (4) other transfers of property that, without regard to withdrawal, put or other such rights to the donee, cannot immediately be liquidated by the donee.
-The $14,000 per donee per year annual exclusion will still apply to most outright gifts.
-There are many issues, such as allocation of gifts between the new $50,000 category and other $14,000 annual exclusion gifts, that would need to be addressed if this proposal becomes law.
-It could significantly affect current planning techniques, particularly as to the purchase of large insurance policies, because even if individual gifts do not exceed the $14,000 (or $28,000) limit, if gifts within the new category exceed $50,000 in the aggregate, they will constitute taxable gifts.
+The 2015 budget proposal first proposed eliminating the "present interest" requirement for gifts in order to qualify for the gift tax annual exclusion.
+The 2015 proposal creates a new category of transfers and imposes an annual limit of $50,000 per donor on the donor's transfers of property within this new category that will qualify for the annual gift tax exclusion.
+The new category includes: (1) transfers to trusts; (2) pass-through entity interest gifts; (3) transfers of interests subject to a prohibition on sale; and (4) other transfers of property that, without regard to withdrawal right, put right or other such rights to the donee, cannot immediately be liquidated by the donee.
+The $14,000 per donee per year annual exclusion would still apply to most outright gifts.
+The 2016 proposal clarifies that the $50,000 per-donor limit would not provide an exclusion in addition to the annual per-donee exclusion.
+Instead, the $50,000 per-donor limit would be a further limit on those amounts that otherwise would qualify for the $14,000 annual per-donee exclusion.
+The proposal could significantly affect current planning techniques, particularly as to the purchase of large insurance policies, because even if individual gifts do not exceed the $14,000 (or $28,000 per couple) limit, gifts within the new category that exceed $50,000 in the aggregate would constitute taxable gifts.

 Required Minimum Distribution (RMD) Rules Applicable to Roth IRAs and Payments to Non-Spouse Beneficiaries of Inherited IRAs

-This proposal requires most non-spouse beneficiaries of traditional IRAs and Roth IRAs to take distributions over no more than five years for taxpayers after age 70 1/2.
-The proposal would be effective with respect to plan participants and IRA owners dying after 2014.
+This proposal requires most non-spouse beneficiaries of traditional IRAs and Roth IRAs to take distributions over no more than five years for taxpayers after age 70-1/2.
+The proposal would be effective with respect to plan participants and IRA owners dying after 2015, and would apply to Roth IRAs only if the owner reached age 70-1/2 after 2015 and to owners who die after 2015 after reaching age 70-1/2.
 There would be an exception for a beneficiary who is disabled, chronically ill, not more than 10 years younger than the participant or IRA owner, or a minor child.

 60-Day Rollover for Inherited Retirement Benefits